In this first of a sequence of articles comparing the main approaches to investing, we will be looking at what is the value investment strategy.

 Those principles have not changed.

-To find out more about Benjamin Graham and his books, check here.
+This article explains more about Benjamin Graham and his books.

 You can buy your own copy of The Intelligent Investor, at BOOKS-A-MILLION here.